pryrt/nppStuff/CommunityForum/FAQ/AutomatingNotepadPlusPlus.md

 The plugins linked below can all be installed through the Plugins Admin interface.
 The first two get more mentions in the Community, because they are the ones that many of the regulars use, but all are reasonable choices for Notepad++ automation through scripting.

-- [NppExec](https://github.com/d0vgan/nppexec) - This was one of the earliest "scripting" languages, which provides capabilities similar to a Windows batch file, but more powerful.
+- [NppExec](https://github.com/d0vgan/nppexec) - This was one of the earliest "scripting" languages, which provides capabilities similar to a Windows batch file, but is more powerful.
 This is great if you are wanting to automate saving, file-system operations, and the like; it is also frequently used for gluing together a process using linters, code-cleaners, compilers, and even running the code in a console in Notepad++.
 - [PythonScript](https://github.com/bruderstein/PythonScript) - Provides Python-based scripting (for now, Python 2.7 for the default PythonScript 2 installed via Plugins admin, though a Python 3.x interpreter is available by using one of the 3.0.X "alpha" pre-release versions that you can [download at GitHub](https://github.com/bruderstein/PythonScript/releases)).
   - PythonScript solutions are so common in the Community that we have an entire FAQ entry devoted to [installing and using scripts in PythonScript](/topic/23039).
 - [ActiveX Plugin](https://sourceforge.net/projects/nppactivexplugin/) - Allows you to control Notepad++ via ActiveX.